Polish American Congress

 The Polish American Congress (PAC) is an American umbrella organization of Polish-Americans and Polish-American organizations.

-Its membership has fraternal, educational, veterans, religious, cultural, social, business, political organizations, and individuals.
+Its members include individuals as well as fraternal, educational, veterans, religious, cultural, social, business, and political organizations.

 As of January 2009, it lists 20 national organizations as members.

 It is subdivided into 41 divisions and chapters.

 Traditionally, the PAC National President has also been the president of the largest Polish-American fraternal organization, the Polish National Alliance (PNA).

 History

 In response to the threat to Poland's freedom caused by Soviet and German aggression, a large Congress of Polonia met in Buffalo, New York, from May 28 to June 1, 1944.

 Composed of roughly 2,600 delegates representing Polish and Polish-American organizations, the Congress created the PAC, defining its goal of a free Poland and underscoring its support for the US war effort against the Axis powers.
 The PAC incorporated the two former Polish umbrella organizations in the United States, the moderate Polish American Council founded in 1939 and the right-wing National Committee of Americans of Polish Descent founded in 1941.
 The other umbrella organization, the left-leaning American Slav Congress, remained independent.

 The PAC was the first umbrella organization representing a majority of Polish-Americans, who had been represented by a wide range of smaller, mostly local organizations.
 Creation of PAC was enthusiastically welcomed by most of the Polish-American community.
 Shortly after its creation, it boasted 6 million members and followers.